-Black Box Warnings: Acute Serious Liver Injury and elevated aminotransferases can occur with onasemnogene abeparvovec.
-Patients with pre-existing liver impairment may be at higher risk.
-Prior to infusion, assess liver function of all patients by clinical examination and laboratory testing (e.g., hepatic aminotransferases [aspartate aminotransferase (AST) and alanine aminotransferase (ALT)], total bilirubin, and prothrombin time).
-Administer systemic corticosteroid to all patients before and after onasemnogene abeparvovec infusion.
+Acute serious liver injury and elevated aminotransferases can occur with Zolgensma.
+Patients with preexisting liver impairment may be at higher risk.
+Prior to infusion, assess liver function of all patients by clinical examination and laboratory testing [e.g., hepatic aminotransferases (AST and ALT), total bilirubin, and prothrombin time].
+Administer systemic corticosteroid to all patients before and after Zolgensma infusion.
 Continue to monitor liver function for at least 3 months after infusion.